lblod/form-content-service/README.md

 If a form field with uri `field:1` represents a link to another instance, it MUST use the triple `field:1 form:displayType displayTypes:instanceSelector .` or a single instance selector OR `field:1 form:displayType displayTypes:instanceMultiSelector .` for a multi-instance selector.
 For fields with this display type, the field MUST define the base url to fetch instances using `field:1 form:instanceApiUrl "http://some-endpoint.example.com/path/with/hops"` OR `field:1 form:instanceApiUrl "/path/with/hops"`.
 The url here can be either a fully qualified domain OR an url relative to where the frontend is running.
 We will call the endpoint running at this url the `instance endpoint` below.
 Furthermore, fields with this display type MUST define the property used to render options using `field:1 form:instanceLabelProperty "propertyName"` and this property MUST be a property returned in the JSON api response of the endpoint.
+This is the poperty/attribute of the instance that will be displayed to represent the instance in the dropdown of the corresponding component of this form field.

 The `instance endpoint` MUST only ever return instances that can be connected to the form instance through the form field that specifies it.
 It MUST support search by adding a`?filter=search string` query parameter to the url.
 If such a string is passed in, it MUST return all instances that contain this string (case-insensitive) in any property.